 Stage 2 – Apply to the Ministry of Home Affairs and Tourism.

 This stage involves the following;

-- Submit the Application with the covering letter, Form B and Form C from the Magistrate Court, the Police report from Commissioner of Police, a 3-year Income Tax Clearance Certificate, the PAYE (Pay-As-You-Earn) Certificate, the Certificate of Incorporation and the evidence of payment of application fee.
+- Submit the Application with the covering letter, Form B and Form C from the Magistrate Court, the Police report from the Commissioner of Police, a 3-year Income Tax Clearance Certificate, the PAYE (Pay-As-You-Earn) Certificate, the Certificate of Incorporation, and the evidence of payment of application fee.